willgallo3/CalculatorADD/README.md

 # CalculatorADD
+Site mostly finished.
 Please add in the new features in the /templates/NewFeatures.html file, and then deploy to server

 # STEP 1